Smaller NATO mission has big job to train Afghan army in time

 Lightfoot spends most days at this dusty base surrounded by mountains in Laghman province planning with Afghan army counterparts how they should use D-30 artillery, heavy weapons that should give the army a hefty advantage over insurgents.

-Up until a few months ago, though, the Afghans weren’t using the 122-mm long-range weapon as intended – to hit targets several kilometers away, too far to be seen by those firing.
+Up until a few months ago, though, the Afghans weren’t using the 122-mm long-range weapon as intended - to hit targets several kilometres away, too far to be seen by those firing.

 “They’ve been using it sort of like a tank, for direct fire at enemies they could see,” said Lightfoot, who has been helping Afghans to use the complex system of spotting and grids needed to hit targets further away.